Jēkabpils

-Jēkabpils was also formerly home to former Soviet Jēkabpils Air Base.
+Jēkabpils was also formerly home to the Soviet Jēkabpils Air Base.

 History

-A stone cross-castle – Cruczeborch (Kreutzburg) – was built in 1237 by the bishop of Rīga.
+A stone cross-castle – Cruczeborch (Kreutzburg) – was built in 1237 by the bishop of Riga.
 Archeological excavations on the nearby Asote mound indicate that this place was a busy trading centre for the Latgalians, one of the Latvian tribes, and had been inhabited since 1000 BC.
 An adjoining settlement already existed when Krustpils Castle was first built; it grew up around the castle as the village of Krustpils.
 The village was often destroyed during local wars, such as Polish-Swedish battles, but was always rebuilt afterward.

-During the 17th century persecuted Old Believers from Russia settled along the Daugava river.
+During the 17th century, persecuted Old Believers from Russia settled along the Daugava river.
 In 1670 this settlement, gradually growing around the Sala Inn, became known as Jēkabpils (Jakobstadt in German) in honor of the Duke of Courland, Jacob Kettler, who granted Magdeburg rights to the town.

 A local legend about the town's origin states that the duke was hunting one day but became lost.
-At the Daugava River he simultaneously spotted a lynx underneath a fir tree as well as a town at the same time.
+At the Daugava River, he simultaneously spotted a lynx underneath a fir tree as well as a town at the same time.
 This image of the lynx underneath a fir tree is the town's coat of arms.

 In the period of the Duchy of Courland the residents of the town were mostly Russian Old believers, Poles and Lithuanians.
 Duke Jacob built a small port in the town to transport goods from a nearby iron foundry.
-At the end of 17th century there were an anchor mint, a gun foundry, lime and tar kilns and several other factories in Jacobstadt.
+At the end of the 17th century, there were an anchor mint, a gun foundry, lime and tar kilns and several other factories in Jakobstadt.

-In 1704, during the Great Northern War, the town was occupied by the Russians.
-However, after few months a major battle, the (Battle of Jēkabpils), took place near the town.
+In 1704, during the Great Northern War, the Russians occupied the town.
+However, after few months a major battle (Battle of Jēkabpils), took place near the town.
 A Swedish army under Adam Lewenhaupt defeated a much larger Russian force and thus stopped Russian Empire from further invasion in the Duchy.

 After the war and an epidemic of plague, the town again prospered.
-Barges from Belarus imported grain, honey, tobacco, spirits, textiles etc. At the same time land transport from Friedrichstadt amounted to approx. 9,000 cart loads a year during second half of the 18th century.
-Jacobstadt was also part of the postal road from Jelgava to Friedrichstadt and further to Ilūkste.
+Barges from Belarus imported grain, honey, tobacco, spirits, textiles etc. At the same time, land transport from Friedrichstadt amounted to approx. 9,000 cart loads a year during the second half of the 18th century.
+Jakobstadt was also part of the postal road from Jelgava to Friedrichstadt and further to Ilūkste.